slotThe/slotThe.github.io/posts/block-sidenotes.md

 [^7]: At least not to my current knowledge.

 [^8]: Jake Zimmerman—the author of `pandoc-sidenote`—also
       [thought about this issue][github:pandoc-sidenote:custom-writer],
       and concluded that perhaps a custom pandoc `Writer` would be the most elegant solution to this problem.
 However, since using pandoc's HTML5 writer is quite hard-coded into Hakyll, I don't think that I will go down that path.

+[^9]: {-} To put this front and centre:
+      the `pandoc-sidenote` library now features a
+      [Text.​Pandoc.​SideNoteHTML][github:pandoc-sidenote:HTML]
+      module, which is an implementation of what's discussed in this post!